-(a) A determination that a lower ranked application better addresses one or more of the funding priorities set forth in Section I.G. of this FFO.
-The National Director (or his/her designee) reserves the right to conduct one or more site visits, in order to make a better assessment of an applicant's capability to achieve the program and funding priorities; or

-(b) The availability of MBDA funding.
+- (a) A determination that an application better addresses one or more of the funding priorities set forth in Section I.G. of this FFO.
+The National Director (or his/her designee) reserves the right to conduct one or more site visits (subject to the availability of funding), in order to make a better assessment of an applicant's capability to achieve the funding priorities; or - (b) The availability of MBDA funding.